natfarleydev/prd-markdown/markdown/ultimateCombat/ultimateCombatClassArchetypesDetails.markdown

 is so great that a spellslinger forsakes four schools of magic.
 These opposition schools are chosen at 1st level and cannot be changed later.
-A spellslinger who prepares a spell from his ppppppppppopposition school must use two spell slots of that level to prepare the spell.
+A spellslinger who prepares a spell from his position school must use two spell slots of that level to prepare the spell.
 In addition, the spellslinger takes a –4 penalty on any skill checks made when crafting a magic item that has a spell from one of his opposition schools as a prerequisite.
 This ability replaces arcane school.